 A classroom session is offered each fall and is geared towards first time attendees.
 If you plan on attending the classroom session, please make sure to indicate this on your registration form.

 Copies of classroom materials can be obtained upon request.
 Call 816-513-6314 to request materials.

-For detailed information on the certification process, please refer to 40 CFR Part 60, Appendix A, Method 9.
+For detailed information on the certification process, please refer to CFR Part 75, Appendix B.